 Many people have used CBD solutions to help them overcome addiction to subscription medication for discomfort and mental health and provide many with a natural sense of wellness.
 It has also been highly valued as a natural sleep aid at night.

 CBD works best when paired with other cannabinoids.
 When other cannabinoids are paired with CBD, a sort of entourage effect occurs, amplifying the benefits each cannabinoid offers.
 Let's move on to those other cannabinoids.

-Tetrahydrocannabinol (THC) is widely known as the cannabinoid in the cannabis that gets you high.
-This high is usually associated with increase appetite, hallucinations, and impaired thinking.
+Tetrahydrocannabinol (THC) is widely known as the cannabinoid in cannabis that provides a "high" effect.
+This high is usually associated with increased appetite, hallucinations, loss of time, and impaired thinking.
 These effects generally occur if THC is taken in large quantities.

 What benefits can THC provide?
 Much like CBD, studies show that when THC is paired with other cannabinoids, it can assist with discomfort, mood, and sleep.

 Cannabinol (CBN) is known as the sleepy cannabinoid.
 When CBN is taken in larger quantities, it can make the user drowsy, which can help with falling asleep and staying asleep at night.
 When paired with other cannabinoids like CBD or THC, the effects of CBN are increased through the entourage effect.
 Click here to learn more about CBN.

 Cannabigerol (CBG) is very similar to CBD.
 CBG is what all cannabinoids start as, but as the hemp plant grows and is exposed to sunlight, CBG is chemically broken down and turned into other cannabinoids like CBD.
 CBG is often taken to assist in reducing discomfort and mood-related issues.
 Click here to learn more about CBG.